Aliases for NEUROD1 Gene

 This gene encodes a member of the NeuroD family of basic helix-loop-helix (bHLH) transcription factors.
 The protein forms heterodimers with other bHLH proteins and activates transcription of genes that contain a specific DNA sequence known as the E-box.
 It regulates expression of the insulin gene, and mutations in this gene result in type II diabetes mellitus. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NEUROD1 Gene

 NEUROD1 (Neuronal Differentiation 1) is a Protein Coding gene.
 Diseases associated with NEUROD1 include maturity-onset diabetes of the young 6 and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+Among its related pathways are Developmental Biology and Regulation of beta-cell development.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is BHLHA15.

 UniProtKB/Swiss-Prot for NEUROD1 Gene